AppDaemon/appdaemon/docs/HASS_API_REFERENCE.rst

      - URL to a Home Assistant instance, must include correct port and scheme (``http://`` or ``https://``)
    * - ``token``
      - required
      - Long-lived token for for authentication with Home Assistant.
+See the `section on authentication <#authentication>`_ for more information on how to set it up.
    * - ``ha_key``
      - deprecated
      - Use ``token`` instead